Skip to content

 Setting up the Parent Page

 The iframe-resizer project is distributed via separate packages for the parent and child pages.
-This guide takes you through setting up the parent page and then on the next page there is a guide to setting up child pages.
+This guide takes you through setting up the parent page, and on the next page there is a guide to setting up child pages.

 Terminal window